ampproject/amphtml/spec/amp-versioning-policy.md

 ## Deprecations

-In rare cases, the AMP project may decide that an existing feature or API must be removed.
-Such breaking changes must follow the AMP deprecation process prior to removal.
+In rare cases, it may be necessary to remove an existing feature or API.
+Such breaking changes must follow the following AMP deprecation process prior to removal.

 Deprecations must be publicly discussed and provide significant user benefit that justifies additional work for page developers.